 Notaries in most countries perform very different duties compared to their counterparts in the United States.
 Foreign Notaries have powers similar to attorneys and are authorized to advise and prepare documents for clients.
 However, U.S. Notaries have more limited authority, and may not advise or prepare documents for clients.

-If you are asked to notarize an international document, find out first if your state permits the requested act.
+If you are asked to notarize an international document, first determine if your state permits the requested act.
 You can contact your state Notary regulating agency.
 NNA Members can also contact the NNA Hotline.

 What if the document is in a foreign language?